saifabusaleh/clipboard-history-extension/README.md

 * Clicking on one item will copy the text to clipboard

 * Searching for text will search all the items for matching text

-## Getting started
-1. Turn on developer mode on chrome extensions page
-2. Click Load unpacked, and then load the directory of the project
-3. After Copying text, you will see it in the extension popup

 ## Images